Market

 Revenue is measured at the fair value of the consideration received or receivable.
 Amounts disclosed as

-and is not recognised in instances where there is uncertainty with regard to ultimate collection.
-In such
+parties and is not recognized in instances where there is uncertainty with regard to ultimate collection.
+In

-cases revenue is recognised on reasonable certainty of collection.
+such cases revenue is recognized on reasonable certainty of collection.

 Interest Income

-Interest income from a financial asset is recognised using effective interest rate method.
+Interest income from a financial asset is recognized using effective interest rate method.
 However, in

 respect of certain financial assets where it is not probable that the economic benefits associated with the